 What is Atopic Dermatitis?

 Atopic dermatitis is a form of eczema that typically develops during youth.
 If you have atopic dermatitis, you will experience red, itchy patches of skin, most often on the arms and behind the knees.
 Atopic dermatitis is chronic, meaning that it can’t be cured, but its symptoms can be effectively managed with the right treatments.
-We provide topical medications for the treatment of atopic dermatitis.
+We prescribe topical medications as well as oral and injectable medications for the treatment of atopic dermatitis.

 What is Contact Dermatitis?